 - (b) after the ARD, a BU structure will apply. - (2) If the insured does not qualify for separate EUs by irrigated and non-irrigated practices (when elected) and this determination is made (see Exh.
-10E): - (a) on or before the ARD, the insured may elect the unit structure of: - (i) one EU on a crop/county basis, provided the requirements in Para.
-1033 are met; or - (ii) BUs or OUs, whichever is reported on the acreage report and for which the insured qualifies, if the production reporting requirements are met by the PRD; or - (b) after the ARD, the unit structure will be one EU by crop/county provided the requirements in Para.
+10E): - (a) on or before the ARD, the insured may elect the unit structure of: - (i) one EU for both irrigation practices on a crop/county basis, provided the requirements in Para.
+1033 are met; or - (ii) BUs or OUs for both irrigation practices, whichever is reported on the acreage report and for which the insured qualifies, if the production reporting requirements are met by the PRD; or - (b) after the ARD, the unit structure will be one EU for both irrigation practices on a crop/county basis provided the requirements in Para.
 1033 are met.
-If the requirements for an EU is not met, a BU structure will apply. - (3) If the insured does not qualify for an EU on one irrigation practice (irrigated or nonirrigated) when they elect to insure one of the irrigation practices as an EU and a different unit structure on the other irrigation practice and this determination is made (see Exh.
+If the requirements for an EU is not met, a BU structure will apply to both irrigation practices. - (3) If the insured does not qualify for an EU on one irrigation practice (irrigated or non-irrigated) when they elect to insure one of the irrigation practices as an EU and a different unit structure on the other irrigation practice and this determination is made (see Exh.
 10F): - (a) on or before the ARD, the unit division for both irrigation practices will be based upon BUs or OUs, whichever is reported on the acreage report and for which the insured qualifies, if the production reporting requirements are met by the PRD. - (b) after the ARD, a BU structure will apply to both irrigation practices.